puppetlabs/puppet-docs/source/puppet/4.9/functions_ruby_overview.md

 ### Conversion of Puppet and Ruby data types

-When function arguments are passed to a Ruby method, they're converted to Ruby classes.
+When function arguments are passed to a Ruby method, they're converted to Ruby objects.
 Similarly, the method's return value is converted to a Puppet data type when the Puppet manifest regains control.

 Puppet converts data types between the Puppet language and Ruby as follows: